5 Proactive Saving Strategies for When You Feel the Impulse to Spend

 Unfortunately, retailer emails are just one way tempting ads get into your life.
 Do the following to decrease the number of ads you’ll see each day:

 - Institute digital-free days at home: One day a week, avoid turning on anything digital once you get home.
 Imagine how many ads you won’t see if you’re not looking at screens all day.
 Plus, digital detoxes come with a ton of benefits.
-If you need motivation, check out this list of reasons why by Forbes.

 - Use your DVR: Many companies build DVRs into their cable packages.
 Minimize the ads in your life by simply fast-forwarding through the commercials.
 What a time saver, too!
 Or, permanently skip ads by opting to cut the cord and ditch your cable package.

 Proactive Step #4: Leverage Alerts

 Your bank likely allows you to set up a number of free alerts that can help remind you to keep your spending in check.
 For example, you can get an alert if your account balance dips below a certain threshold or if your total spending for the month exceeds a set amount.